Vualto/task-engine-public-docs/docs/source/TaskEngineAdditionalFeatures.md

 Whenever an execution slot is available, the system will first check by priority and then check the submission time and date of the job.
 In the case where multiple jobs are executed with the same priority (eg. with the default priority 5), the Task Engine operates in a FIFO (First In First Out) manner.

+### Priority Slots

+To further enhance support for priority jobs, a new setting has been added to reserve job slots for default to top priority (1 - 5) jobs.
+This will allow a client to schedule as many low priority jobs as required while still having job slots free for default and priority jobs.

+The advantage of using priority slots is to stop the queue from being held up by low priority jobs.
+This is especially useful if long running jobs are given a lower priority than the default as they can be queued up without exhausting the setup's concurrency availability.

+**Important note**: This will not increase the number of max concurrent jobs but it will reserve some fo the concurrency for jobs with priority between 1 and 5.
+As an example, if a setup has 5 maximum concurrent jobs and the priority slots is set to 2, any job can ustilise 3 concurrency slots but only jobs with priority between 1 and 5 can use the 2 priority slots.

 ## Multiple Clips

 The Task Engine includes a feature that will allow multiple clips to be stitched together into a single clip, in a single job.
 This can be done by defining multiple objects within the `"clips"` parameter in the json payload for `vodcapture`.
 This also allows a mixture of live and VoD sources to be captured and stitched together into a new clip.
 The example below shows how the `"clips"` parameter would need to be provided to achieve this.